delleshkarthik/Devops-todo-app/README.md

 ### **3️⃣ Connect to EC2 via SSH and in**
 1.Once your EC2 instance is running execute the build commands.
-2.setup git ssh keys .
+2.setup git ssh keys.
-3.goto your publicips:8080 for jenkins .
+3.goto your publicips:8080 for jenkins.
 4.setup jenkins.